larsjuhljensen/JensenLab/_pages/training_stringapp_diseases.md

 Go to the menu **File → Import → Network from Public Databases**.
 In the import dialog, choose **STRING: disease query** as **Data Source**, type _Pancreatic cancer_ into the **Enter disease term** field and set the **Confidence (score) cutoff** to **0.7**.
 When you press **Import**, stringApp will retrieve a STRING network for the top-100 proteins associated with the chosen disease.
 Repeat this for **two** of the following diseases: _Acute pancreatitis_, _Anxiety disorder_, _Sleep disorder_, _Intestinal disease_, or _Diabetes mellitus_.

-_Which additional attribute column do you get in the **Node Table** for a disease query compared to a protein query?
-Hint: check the last column._
+_Which diseases did you choose and do they have a similar range of stringdb::disease scores?_

 Now, go to the _stringdb::disease score_ column, click on the column name and choose **Rename column**.
 For each network, rename the column to reflect the name of the disease, e.g. _Pancreatic cancer_ or _disease PC_.
 Note that you can remove _stringdb::_ from the name.